Are you wondering how to hold up your end of the relationship when feeling depressed?

 One of the hardest things for someone who loves someone with depression is their sense of helplessness.
 They know that there is nothing that they can do to help their partner get out of this dark place.
 And that sense of helplessness can tear relationships apart.

 What can you do?
 You can agree to seek help dealing with your depression.
 That help can be what you want it to be: medication, yoga, therapy.
 Whatever works for you.

-Get some help.
-Both for you and for the one you love.
+Get some help both for you and for the one you love.

 Depression can have a devastating effect on relationships.
 It doesn’t have to be a death knell, however.
 Some relationships can actually thrive when couples tackle depression together.

+Learn how to hold up your end of the relationship when feeling depressed.
 Share with your partner what your depression looks like, allow them to fully understand it and share with you the tools you have in place to manage it.
 Give them the freedom to escape from it for a bit if necessary.
 But be in it together.

-Because if together you can manage depression then there is nothing else that you can’t take on.
+Because if together you can manage depression, then there is nothing else that you can’t take on.
 Together.